Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Wider than most micro-compacts

-• Taller bore axis
+• Tall bore axis

 The Bottom Line

-Throughout testing, the TP9 Elite SC proved to be accurate, relatively easy to shoot, and 100% reliable.
+Throughout testing, the TP9 Elite SC proved to be extremely accurate, relatively easy to shoot, and 100% reliable.

 Canik TP9 Elite SC